NOAH Preservation Fund

 NOAH affordability requirements

-At least 20% of the affordable units must be for households earning under 60% of AMI.
+- At least 20% of the affordable units must be for households earning at or below 60% of the area median income (AMI).

 Process requirements